A standard interface for managing, editing, and sending an email message.

 }

-The user can delete a queued message before it is sent.
-Although the view controller reports the success or failure of the operation to its delegate, this class does not provide a way for you to verify whether the email was actually sent.
+The user can delete a queued message before it’s sent.
+Although the view controller reports the success or failure of the operation to its delegate, this class doesn’t provide a way for you to verify if the email sent.

 For more information on how to present and dismiss view controllers, see View Controller Programming Guide for iOS.